Steering LLM Reasoning Through Bias-Only Adaptation: Methodology

 \subsection{Steering Vector}

 We insert a learnable \textbf{steering vector} $s_\ell \in \mathbb{R}^d$ at the end of every transformer layer $\ell$ (there are $L$ layers in total).
 The vector is added directly to the residual stream, so its dimensionality matches the model’s hidden size $d$.
-All original weights remain frozen; only these $L$ steering vectors are trained.
-Appendix~\ref{appendix:steering_vector_impl} contains our code implementation for clarity.
+All original weights remain frozen; only these $L$ steering vectors are trained. \Cref{appendix:steering_vector_vis} has a visualisation and \Cref{appendix:steering_vector_impl} contains our code implementation for clarity.